Posted by Jess Spaull, SAP SuccessFactors Consultant

 · Management of Personally Identifiable Information (PII) and confidential data, know early on who has access to view this data for validation

-· Definition of the Roles and Responsibilities of all involved
+· Define the Roles and Responsibilities of all involved

 There is much to consider when migrating data to Employee Central.
-Not everything has been mentioned above as every project is different.
+Every project is different, making it critical that customer and implementation partner work together to understand the unique requirements.
 Be sure to have the right resources, plan the data migration carefully, test thoroughly and execute rigorously.
-The best way to measure a successful migration is to ensure data integrity.
-To achieve this success, establish a repeatable process, follow your plan, and effectively communicate, strategize, and track the conversion results.
+The best way to ensure a successful migration is to focus on data integrity.
+Establish a repeatable process, follow your plan, and effectively communicate, strategize, and track the conversion results.
 Stay tuned for part two, “Importing data into Employee Central,” coming soon.

 For more information on Data Migration and how to plan for it, you can contact Jess at email@example.com.